6MB11/Spyglass/README.md

 Regions are color-coded and marked in columns A and B based on their value as targets.
 These markers can be used with Excel's built in filter function to quickly identify targets.

-- GREEN — Region is founderless and passwordless
+- GREEN — Region is founderless or has a non-executive WA delegate.
+Region is also passwordless
 - YELLOW — Region has an executive WA delegate and is passwordless
-- RED — Region has non-executive WA delegate and is passwordless
+- RED — Region is passworded
 - `~` — Region can be tagged
 - `*` — Region has non-executive WA delegate